Travelling abroad with your pet

 - The AHC must be issued within 10 days of you leaving the UK

-If you are returning to the UK, you must see a vet in the country you are visiting to have a tapeworm treatment administered one to five days before you return.
+If you are returning to the UK, you must see a vet in the country you are visiting to have a tapeworm treatment administered 24 – 120 hours before returning to the UK.
 This does not apply if you are returning directly from Finland, Ireland, Norway or Malta, without passing through any other EU countries.

 These requirements also apply to assistance dogs.